Implementing your own design

 Product images

-Product images can be rescaled using the following code snippet.
+Product images can be rescaled using the following code snippets.

 {{ product.featuredImage | product_img_url:200,200 }}